- Degree awarded

 When assessing your academic record, we take into account your grade average with particular emphasis on relevant course units and the standing of the institution where you studied your qualification.

-As there is high demand for this course, we operate a staged admissions process with selection deadlines throughout the year.
-If we make you an offer, you will have 8 weeks to accept it.
+As there is high demand for this course we operate a staged admissions process with selection deadlines throughout the year.
+Please see below for the staged admissions schedule.

 Course options